 With World Record Holders: Eric and Paul Chan

 After traveling to 6 continents to complete 8 desert races in under 12 months, Eric and Paul Chan are back home in Toronto to celebrate Canada’s 150th with a National Park tour.
 The Chan Brothers recognize the importance of achieving a balanced life by spending time in the outdoors.
 In the spirit Parks Canada’s offer of free entry into all of Canada’s National Parks, the objective of this tour is to showcase the hidden treasures and trails of 10 National Parks in 10 Provinces across Canada.
-The mission is to showcase to the international community all the outdoor treasures Canada has to offer over 10 weeks August to October 2017.
+The mission is to showcase to the international community all the outdoor treasures Canada has to offer over 10 weeks from Sep to Nov 2017.

 Provinces & National Parks